 Floors including sub-floors

 Repair category 1

-Notes Some sections of flooring were found to be uneven and creaking in places.
+Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.